WildernessLabs/Documentation/Netduino/Input_Output/Digital/I2C/index.md

 title: I2C
 ---

 [I2C (Inter-Integrated Circuit)](https://en.wikipedia.org/wiki/I%C2%B2C)  is a communication protocol allowing bi-directional communication between two or more devices using only two signal wires (in addition to power and ground).

-> Missing: the _why_.
-Something like, "I2C has a benefit over similar protocols in that it can support multiple devices on the same communication wires, known as a _bus_."
+One of the main advantages of this protocol is the ability to communicate with multiple devices using only a two wire bus.

 This guide will cover: